IgorBuchelnikov/ObservableComputations/README.md

 ## Tracking previous value of IReadScalar&lt;TValue&gt;
 *IReadScalar&lt;TValue&gt;* is mentioned [here](#full-list-of-methods-and-classes) for the first time.
 There is not built-in facilities to get previous value of a property while handling [PropertyChanged event](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.inotifypropertychanged.propertychanged?view=netframework-4.8).
-ObservableComputation helps you and provides *PreviousTracking&lt;TResult&gt;* and *WeakPreviousTracking&lt;TResult&gt;* extention methods.
+ObservableComputation helps you and provides *PreviousTracking&lt;TResult&gt;* and *WeakPreviousTracking&lt;TResult&gt;* extension methods.

 ```csharp
 using System;